 Under the Hong Kong Childhood Immunisation Programme, all children in Hong Kong receive 5 shots of DTaP-IPV (Diphtheria, Tetanus, acellular Pertussis & Inactivated Poliovirus Vaccine) at 2, 4, 6, 18 months and at around 6 years old.
-Reduced dose vaccine is recommended for primary 6 students as protection may fade.
+A reduced dose of vaccine is recommended for primary 6 students as protection may fade.

 To provide direct protection for infants against pertussis, pregnant women are recommended to receive one dose of acellular pertussis-containing vaccine during each pregnancy (preferably before 35 weeks of gestation regardless of previous vaccination and natural infection history against pertussis.

-Although vaccines are not 100% effective, they offer good protection and the disease is milder in those who are infected after immunisation.
+Although vaccines are not 100% effective, they offer good protection and the disease is milder in those who are infected after immunization.